kljensen/snowball/README.md

 ## Organization & Implementation

 The code is organized as follows:

-* The top-level package `snowball` exports a single function defined in `snowball.go`.
-The package also exports the latest version number.
+* The top-level `snowball` package has a single exported function `snowball.Stem`, which is defined in `snowball/snowball.go`.

-I would like to mention here a few details about the manner in which the stemmers are implemented.
+* The stemmer for each language is defined in a "sub-package", e.g `snowball/spanish`.
+* Each language exports a `Stem` function: e.g. `spanish.Stem`,
+  which is defined in `snowball/spanish/stem.go`.
+* Code that is common to multiple lanuages may go in a separate package, e.g. the small `romance` package.

+Some notes about the implementation:

 * In order to ensure the code is easily extended to non-English lanuages, I avoided using bytes and byte arrays, and instead perform all operations